00 · Overview

 The largest untapped talent pool in the world is still locked out of work.

 More than 1.3 billion people live with a disability.
 Most want to work.
-The systems that determine hiring, promotion, and culture were not built with them in mind — and the cost, to people and to companies, is measured in trillions.
+The systems that determine hiring, promotion, and culture were not built with them in mind.
+The cost, to people and to companies, is measured in trillions.

-adults globally have a disability — 1.3 billion people, yet most companies report only 4–7%.
+of US adults have a disability — roughly 1 in 4 — yet most companies report only 4–7%.

-Disabled people are twice as likely to be unemployed and to live in poverty — yet millions want to work.
+Disabled people are twice as likely to be unemployed and to live in poverty.
+Millions want to work.

 US Bureau of Labor Statistics